-- All existing concrete, steel anchor bolts, and wood material that will be part of the strengthening work shall be in reasonably sound condition and free from defects that would substantially reduce the capacity of the material.
-Any deteriorated material that is repaired or replaced shall comply with the minimum Building Code requirements for new construction.
+- 1. All existing concrete, steel anchor bolts, and wood material that will be part of the strengthening work shall be in reasonably sound condition and free from defects that would substantially reduce the capacity of the material.
+Any deteriorated material that is repaired or replaced shall comply with the minimum requirements of the 2015 International Existing Building Code (IEBC) or, if applicable, the 2016 California Existing Building Code (CEBC).
 New foundations shall be as detailed on Detail 1/D6. - All metal connectors and hardware shall be installed per manufacturer's instructions and in accordance with the requirements of this document. - Due to the corrosive interaction of new metallic hardware in contact with preservative treated wood, all new metal fasteners shall be hot dipped galvanized meeting ASTM A153, and new metal connectors shall meet ASTM A 653 class G185, or better. - 4.
 New lumber placed in contact with new or existing concrete shall be preservative pressure-treated with Disodium Octaborate Tetrahydrate (commonly known as "DOT") or Sodium Octa-Borate (commonly known as "SBx").
 This preservative treatment does not require stainless steel connectors or fasteners.
 Hot-dipped galvanized connectors and fasteners are sufficient.
 Connectors and fasteners used for any existing preservative pressure-treated lumber installed since 1990 (such as for prior repairs to termite or decay damage) shall be stainless steel.
 This includes all concrete anchors, washers, nails, and sheet metal connectors in contact with the treated lumber.
 Isolation membranes are not adequate.
-Exception: if definitive evidence is available showing that the lumber was treated with CCA (chromated copper arsenate) or DOT/SBx, hot-dipped galvanized connectors and fasteners may be used. - 5.
+Exception: If definitive evidence is available showing that the lumber was treated with CCA (chromated copper arsenate) or DOT/SBx, hot-dipped galvanized connectors and fasteners are permitted to be used. - 5.
 The Owner or Contractor shall verify that existing framing conditions and those earthquake strengthening methods shown generally conform to this prescriptive plan set.
-Special attention should be given to any unique areas which may be present due to recent repairs for damaged conditions (dry rot, termites, etc.) See Note 4 for special precautions which may be required at newer preservative treated foundation sills and other floor framing. - 6.
-The Owner or Contractor shall verify that the existing concrete within all areas to receive new anchor bolts are in reasonably good condition.
+Special attention should be given to any unique areas that may be present due to recent repairs for damaged conditions (dry rot, termites, etc.) See Note 4 for special precautions that may be required at newer preservative treated foundation sills and other floor framing. - 6.
+The Owner or Contractor shall verify that the existing concrete footing and/or walls at all locations to receive new anchor bolts and tie-down anchors are in reasonably good condition.
 Examples of poor concrete quality would include excessive spalling, large rock pockets, cracks extending completely through the footing greater than 1/8" wide, excessive efflorescence, or low strength concrete cement or mortar easily scrapable with a metal knife or trowel.
 Strengthening should be avoided in local area of poor quality.
-Where these areas cannot be avoided, or where locations of poor quality are widespread, the new anchors should be tested in accordance with Table H-1, Note C.1. - 7.
-All existing under floor ventilation shall be maintained
+Where these local areas cannot be avoided, or where locations of poor quality are widespread, the new anchors should be tested in accordance with Table H-1, Note C.1. - 7.
+All existing under floor ventilation shall be maintained.